ecelis/iridescence/README.md

 -----------------

 In order to build Smart Connector you need to install Leiningen first.
-(Java 8 SDK is a requirement for lein and Smart Connector, so it is assumed to be already installed)
+(Java 8 SDK is a requirement for both lein and Smart Connector, so it is assumed to be already installed)

     mkdir ~/bin ; cd ~/bin